jbcodeforce/ML-studies/docs/genAI/rag.md

 * It is hard to do a reliable, scalable RAG on a large knowledge corpus
 * Limited to single-shot prompt
-* No query understanding, just a sematic search
+* No query understanding, just a semantic search
 * No query decomposition for planning
 * No tool use, to query an external data source to enrich the context
 * No reflection and error correction to improve the quality of the response.